rachsavoy/plg/README.md

   Readme & Documentation
 </h1>

-Parlatore Law Group Employee Portal is an onboarding and continuous training website.
+Parlatore Law Group Employee Portal is an onboarding, accessing resources, and continuous training website.
 Once an employee logs for the first time they will be brought through the onboarding process.
-All new employee training and forms will be filled out in the portion of the app.
-The next portion of the app allows employees to access resources, change information, submit help desk tickets, and continue trainings.
+All new employee training and forms will be filled out in this portion of the website.
+The next portion of the website allows employees to access resources, change information, submit help desk tickets, and continue trainings.

 ## Table of Contents